Univ.-Ass. / Art Education

 - Catholic Private University Linz (KU Linz)

-The subject Artistic Education must be combined with a second subject.
-Combination with the subject Design: Technology.Textiles at the Mozarteum University is possible and requires proof of artistic achievements in a separate admission examination.
+The subject Design: Technology.Textiles must be combined with a second subject.
+The combination with the teaching subject Fine Arts Education at the Mozarteum University is possible and requires proof of artistic achievements in a separate admission examination.

-The Artistic Admission Examination is only to be taken if you have not completed the Master's degree programme in the Development Network Cluster Mitte.
+The Artistic Admission Examination is only to be taken if you have not completed the Bachelor's degree programme in the Development Network Cluster Mitte.

 You can register for the entrance examination via the registration portal for applicants.